yzyii/luashitacast/New-User.md

 Ignore the fact that one set has local at the front.
 This is Lua syntax that you do not need to understand.

 While setting up these profiles:
-- Do NOT change the names of these sets.
+- Do NOT change the names of these sets or delete them or comment them out.
 - Do NOT create new sets.
 These profiles already contain all functionality that is required to play the game.
 - Do NOT make changes or edits to these profiles at all outside of editing the contents of sets unless you have very good reason to (you probably don't).
 - If functionality is missing, the correct thing to do is raise an issue as per the [README](README.md)